-Situated atop the Eataly complex in Century City, Terra’s expansive, twinkle-light-lit terrace offers ample space to spread out, take in the city views, sip a cocktail (guest bartenders from some of L.A.’s best pandemic-paused bars are popping up weekly) and dine on wood-oven Italian fare.
+Situated atop the Eataly complex in Century City, Terra’s expansive, twinkle-light-lit terrace offers ample space to spread out, take in the city views, sip a cocktail, and dine on wood-oven Italian fare.
 After your big meal out, Eataly is open to stock up on groceries for more cooking at home.
 10250 Santa Monica Blvd., Century City.

-Opening a brand-new restaurant mid-pandemic might be risky, but the team at Nueva are giving it a shot.
+Opening a restaurant amid pandemic was risky, but the team at Nueva gave it a shot.
 Outdoors, you’ll find a cheery and colorful patio; indoors the staff preps modern Mexican dishes in a kitchen large enough to allow for some distancing, and outfitted with a state-of-the-art indoor air filtration system.
 822 Washington Blvd., Venice.

 The Waterfront Venice

 This beachy-chic spot has has reopened its sunny patio so you can nibble on relaxed all-day bites and sip a glass of rosé (or CBD-infused kombucha, if you prefer).
 Guests will have their temperatures checked upon arrival, and must agree to provide info for contact tracing, just in case it comes up.
 205 Ocean Front Walk, Venice.

 Alcove Cafe & Big Bar

 The most popular patio restaurant in Los Feliz (maybe the world?) has spaced out its tables and welcomed back eager guests.
 Enjoy casual fare from breakfast through late night, along with inventive cocktails crafted by an experienced staff.
 1927 Hillhurst Ave., Los Feliz.